craftingcity/The-Known-World/Unplayed Characters/Eliza 'Elliot' O'Brien.md

 Around others, I try keep my head down.
 I'd rather not interact with people unless I have to, unless they're interesting to me for some reason.
 And even then, I am afraid I may reveal too much about myself, and they will use this to hurt me.

-I work at my Uncle's smithy, mostly as his assistant - moving tools, balancing books, gathering supplies, etc. This has given me some pysicalstrength
+I worked at my Uncle's smithy, mostly as his assistant - moving tools, balancing books, gathering supplies, etc. Rarely he will make attempts to teach me his craft, and I am always eager to learn.
+This has given me some physical strength as well as the ability to perform simple arithmetic.

+Whenever I had time, I would